 Tip: If the job has year-end bonus benefits, consider that alongside the base compensation that's being requested.

 Determine Your Salary Range, First

-Try not to decide an “exact figure” as this shows you’re not willing to be flexible on a salary offer.
+Try not to decide on an “exact figure” as this shows you’re not willing to be flexible on a salary offer.
 By showing a range, it means you’re willing to consider the entire compensation package as part of your benefits and compensation.

-What to Put For Desired Salary on a Job Application
+What to Put for Desired Salary on a Job Application